adonisjs/v6-docs/content/docs/http/views_and_templates.md

 - Choose a template engine to render HTML dynamically.
 - Use [Vite](./assets_bundling.md) for bundling CSS and frontend JavaScript.
-- Optionally, you can opt for libraries like [HTMX](https://htmx.org/) or [Unpoly](https://unpoly.com/) to progressively enhance your application navigate like an SPA.
+- Optionally, you can opt for libraries like [HTMX](https://htmx.org/) or [Unpoly](https://unpoly.com/) to progressively enhance your application and navigate like an SPA.

 ## Choosing a template engine
 The AdonisJS core team has created a framework-agnostic template engine called [Edge.js](https://edgejs.dev).
 Following are some of the reasons for using Edge.